Bourg-Saint-Maurice: Transport

-Bourg-Saint-Maurice station is linked to the TGV network and has services direct from London (Eurostar) and Amsterdam (Thalys) in the winter.
+Bourg-Saint-Maurice station is linked to the TGV network, and has services direct from London (Eurostar) and Amsterdam (Thalys) in the winter.
 The Arc en Ciel funicular railway links the town to the Arc 1600 ski area.

 Climate

 Located in the far east of France, Bourg-Saint-Maurice is right on the boundary between the warm-summer humid continental climate (Dfb) and the oceanic climate (Cfb) under the Köppen system.
-Winters are long, cold with at least five months of below-freezing temperatures, especially at night.
+Winters are long, cold, with at least five months of below-freezing temperatures, especially at night.
 Summers are usually warm and stormy.

 Population

 Landmarks

 Ouvrage Chatelard is a lesser work (petit ouvrage) of the Maginot Line's Alpine extension, the Alpine Line, also known as the Little Maginot Line.
-Begun in 1938, the ouvrage consists of one infantry block about one kilometer northeast of the town, in the village of Le Chatelard.
+Begun in 1938, the ouvrage consists of one infantry block about one kilometre north-east of the town, in the village of Le Chatelard.
 A short gallery with cross galleries extends into the rock, with an emergency exit and ventilation shaft halfway back.
 The ouvrage was incomplete in 1940, under the command of Sub-Lieutenant Bochaton.